Proof of the Man

-Proof of the Man (人間の証明, Ningen no Shōmei) is a Japanese film from 1977 directed by Junya Satō, starring George Kennedy and Yūsaku Matsuda.
+Proof of the Man (人間の証明, Ningen no Shōmei) is a 1977 Japanese crime drama film directed by Junya Satō, starring George Kennedy and Yūsaku Matsuda.
 It is an adaptation of the bestselling novel of the same name by Seiichi Morimura.
 It was produced by Haruki Kadokawa.

 Plot

 A young black man from New York named Johnny Hayward (Joe Yamanaka) receives a sum of money.
 He buys new clothes and takes a flight to Japan.
 After he arrives, he is found fatally stabbed in an elevator in a Tokyo hotel at the same time as a fashion show by designer Kyōko Yasugi (Mariko Okada) is being held.
 The police department, including Munesue (Yūsaku Matsuda) and his partner (Hajime Hana), come to investigate.
 The only clue is the dying man's last words "straw hat".
 At the same time, a woman having an extramarital affair, Naomi (Bunjaku Han), is accidentally run over by Yasugi's son (Kōichi Iwaki).
 He and his girlfriend dump her body in the sea, but drops his watch at the scene.
 He is haunted by his actions and confesses to his mother, Kyōko, who suggests he flee to New York with his girlfriend.

 Munesue starts to suspect that Kyōko knows more than she is letting on.
 He travels to New York to find out more about the dead man.
 There he is partnered with American detective Ken Shuftan (played by George Kennedy), who seems to be the same man who killed Munesue's father.
 Munesue finds that the young man is the son of a black American soldier and a Japanese woman.
 He also finds Yasugi's son, who deliberately provokes Shuftan into shooting him dead.
 Munesue returns to Japan and begins to suspect Kyōko.
 He travels to a resort and discovers that Kyōko was a prostitute in the years after the war.
 Finally he has enough evidence and confronts Kyōko that Johnny was her mixed-race son, and she killed him to protect her reputation.
 Kyōko commits suicide.
-In America, Shuftan goes looking for the Johnny's father and finds he is dead.
+In America, Shuftan goes looking for Johnny's father and finds he is dead.
 Then Shuftan is stabbed and dies.